The Bin Packing Problem with Setups: Formulations, Structural Properties and Computational Insights: Deferred proofs

-The proof relies on determining a feasible \BPPS{} solution, obtained through the following three steps.
-We refer to this procedure as the \emph{Constructive Heuristic Algorithm} (CHA) for the BPPS.
-At the end of each step, the algorithm could provide a heuristic solution whose half value is less than $\zeta(\ftwoLP)$.
-If not, we continue improving the heuristic solution in the next step by merging bins until the inequality we seek holds.
-Depending on the case, it may be easier to show the inequality, using a worse heuristic solution, i.e., one with a higher value.
-This is why we make the CHA stop after only the first or the second step, depending on the case.
+\begin{proof} The proof relies on constructing a feasible \BPPS{} solution through a three-step procedure, which we refer to as the \emph{Constructive Heuristic Algorithm} (CHA) for the \BPPS{}.
+The CHA constructs the three feasible solutions $\mathcal S_1$, $\mathcal S_2$, and $\mathcal S_3$ whenever the stopping criteria for the corresponding steps are met.
+The proof considers the solution associated with the first applicable termination case and proves that $\UB(\mathcal S) < 2\,\zeta(\ftwoLP)$ for that case.
+Depending on the case, it may be easier to establish the inequality using a worse (higher-cost) solution; this is why we consider different possible terminations of the CHA.